eseidel/space_traders/README.md

 * Make Survey selection find a value point and then look back further than the last 100 surveys for surveys above that value.
 * Print warnings when our predicted buy/sell price differs from actual.
+* Do we correctly navigate right away after the last jump?
+* Use the closest ship to a shipyard when buying a ship.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate